Frequently asked questions

 - that at least one-third of your University Composition Fee (UCF) is covered in each of the Michaelmas, Lent and Easter terms

 We will need a minimum of one-third of the total UCF within one month from the start of the academic year, along with the first term’s accommodation payment if living in College.
-Any questions about financing your studies through the SFE Postgraduate loan can be raised with the Finance Office.
+Any questions about financing your studies through the SFE Postgraduate loan can be raised with Ms Katerina Gargaroni at the Finance Office.

 What if I am sponsored/I have a scholarship/I have a part scholarship?

 - If you have a fees scholarship from within the University of Cambridge (Departments, Trusts, etc.) you will need to provide evidence of this by email to the Finance Office.
+Please email a copy to Ms Birgit Lintner (for all Undergraduate degrees) or Ms Katerina Gargaroni (for all Postgraduate degrees).
 In this case, your course fees invoice will be issued to your sponsor directly.
 You will be expected to pay any additional charges due (such as the termly accommodation charge or any remaining course fees) at the beginning of Michaelmas Term.

 - If you have a scholarship from outside the University (international agency, foreign governments, individual, etc.) the invoice will still be issued in your name.
 This means you will be personally responsible for forwarding the invoice to your sponsor and making sure that payment comes through in time.
 Please forward your fees invoice to your sponsor directly.